AadityaKashyap06/Prime/README.md

-# Prime this rpohect is to check wether a number is prime or not
+# Prime this project is to check wether a number is prime or not